pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 `@builtin(global_invocation_id)` value to make each workgroup responsible for a single pixel.
 Theoretically this would mean all of the pixels could be processed in parallel.
-Our image is 4896 x 3010 which is almost 15 million pixels so there are lots of chances for parallelization.
+Our image is 2448 × 1505 which is almost 3.7 million pixels so
+there are lots of chances for parallelization.

 The only other change needed is to actually run one workgroup